cbugk/busybash/README.md

 Follow these steps to use this repository:

-1. **Clone the Repository**: First, clone this repository to your local machine using the following command:
+1. **Clone the Repository**: First, clone this repository to your local machine.

 2. **Create a Program**: Next, create a directory for your program under the `cmd` directory.
 In this directory, you should add a `Main.sh` file that contains the main function of your program.
 You can also add an `env.sh` file if you want to separate variables from the `Main.sh` file.